Maxime Bernier: In opposition (2015–2016)

-Campaign for the Conservative leadership (2016–2017)

 At a conservative conference in March 2016, Bernier said that China has "less government and more freedom" than Canada; a video of the speech was later circulated by the Broadbent Institute's Press Progress.
 Bernier said that he was referring to economic freedom, not political freedom, and said that his remarks should not be construed to suggest that he supported Chinese dictatorship.

+Conservative leadership campaign (2016–2017)

 On April 7, 2016, Bernier filed his nomination to be a candidate in the 2017 Conservative Party of Canada leadership election, saying that he was running to promote his views and ideas on four principles: freedom, responsibility, fairness, and respect.

 In May 2016, Bernier broke from his Conservative colleagues on supply management, the Canadian agricultural system in which a form of insurance is granted to farmers.
 He said that there was no way to reconcile the Canadian system with his "free-market principles".

 After the Conservative Party decided to remove the traditional definition of marriage from their constitution, Bernier was one of few leadership contenders to march in the Toronto Pride Parade.

+Policies

+Bernier campaigned on smaller government, lower taxes, paying down the national debt, increasing investments, increase pipeline developments, and opening up markets.
+He proposed balancing the budget within two years, reduce the number of tax brackets from five to three, and increase basic exemption from $11,474 to $15,000 being paid by "boutique" tax credits.
+He proposed abolishing capital gains taxes, and lowering corporate taxes to 10% by getting rid of corporate welfare.
+Bernier also campaigned on phasing control of the Canada Health Transfer to the provinces for health care by replacing it with a health transfer point system.

+He supported the decriminalization/legalization of marijuana, wants to allow MPs to vote their conscience, and get rid of omnibus bills.
+He opposed a "Canadian values" test on the basis that it is logistically ineffective to fight terrorism.
+He proposed abolishing the Canadian Radio-television Telecommunications Commission, privatizing Canada Post Corporation, phasing out supply management on dairy and poultry, and expanding free trade.
+He also proposed ending inter-provincial trade barriers.

+He also wanted to "break" Quebec's maple syrup cartel and wanted to allow foreign ownership for the airline industry.
+He wants to "streamline the process for hiring specialized workers abroad", put more emphasis on economic immigration, "slightly reduce" family reunification class immigration, put more emphasis on privately sponsored refugees and fewer government sponsored, and reform temporary foreign worker programs.
+Bernier believes first nation communities need to be consulted before the Indian Act needs to be "abolished, or changed."
+He opposed federal control overreaching into other jurisdictions.
+He also campaigned on stricter foreign aid standards and phase out development aid.